quantifiedcode/python-anti-patterns/docs/readability/comparison_to_true.rst

     flag = True

+    # Not PEP 8's preferred pattern
-    if flag == True:  # Not PEP 8's preferred pattern print("This works, but is not the preferred PEP 8 pattern for comparing values to True")
+    if flag == True:
+        print("This works, but is not the preferred PEP 8 pattern")

 Best practices